michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 ### Novelty and Primacy Effects
 ---

 ***Novelty effects*** and ***primacy effects*** are people's initial positive or negative reactions to a change, that do not persist after a short period.
 These effects can be present during an A/B test but disappear during or after the rollout of the change, causing confusion.
-Thus, if a treatment is likely to cause a short term effect, one of the below solutions should be implemented.
+Thus, if a treatment is likely to cause a short-term effect, one of the below solutions should be implemented.

 <br>